OtmarKirch/chat-demo/README.md

 - The app must store images in Firebase Cloud Storage.
 - The app must be able to read the user’s location data.

+## Setting up the App on your device

+- First, clone the project from [GitHub](https://github.com/OtmarKirch/chat-demo)
+- It is recommended to use Node.js 16.19.0 or lower to insure all functionalities.
+- Install all dependencies within `package.json` with NPM
+- The app requires a Firestore database and a storage at [Google Firebase](https://firebase.google.com/).
+Replace the credentials of `firebaseConfig` in `App.js` with your own.
+Make the data public by setting the rules of the database and storage to `true`: Replace `allow read, write: if false` with `allow read, write: if true`.
+Set the method of authentication to anonymous.
+- You can test the app with [Expo](https://expo.dev/).
+Create an account and install Expo on your smartphone.
+Run `npm run start` or `npx expo start`.
+Then scan the QR code while with the Expo app.
+- Testing is also possible with Emulators - Xcode for iOs and Android Studio for Android devices.
+After starting Expo in the terminal, choose a for an emulated Android device or i for an emulated iOS device.